naw-db/naw-db.github.io/README.dev.md

         * `npm install -g yarn@latest`
 * Check if there are upgradable project dependencies.
     * Run command: `yarn upgrade`
+        * Or interactively: `yarn upgrade-interactive`
+        * To ignore the version ranges specified in `package.json`, e.g. for major version upgrades: `yarn upgrade --latest` or `yarn upgrade-interactive --latest`

 #### 3.2 To run a testing build of your website locally on your machine
 * `cd` into the root directory of the website project.
 * Run command: `yarn install && yarn run develop`